opynfinance/GammaProtocol/docs/contracts-documentation/OtokenFactory.md

 - `_strikePrice`: strike price with decimals = 18

-- `_expiry`: expiration timestamp in second
+- `_expiry`: expiration timestamp as a unix timestamp

-- `_isPut`: is this a put option, if not it is a call
+- `_isPut`: True if a put option, False if a call option

 #### Return Values:

-- id the id of an otoken
+- id the unique id of an oToken

 ### Event `OtokenCreated(address tokenAddress, address creator, address underlying, address strike, address collateral, uint256 strikePrice, uint256 expiry, bool isPut)`

-emitted when factory create a new Option
+emitted when the factory creates a new Option